palmergroupUH/Python-force-field-parameterization-workflow/README.md

 ```
 pip install .
 ```
-* or you can install the package in editable mode (For furture development):
+* or you can install the package in an editable mode (For furture development):

 ```
 pip install -e .
 ```
 * A Fortran library "fortranAPI" come with the package.
-The inside Fortran routines are C-interoperable, and thus can be callable through Python using ctypes modules.
+Inside Fortran routines are C-interoperable, and thus can be callable through Python using ctypes modules.

 * Note that this Fortran library is independent.
-It provides some trajectory readers and pair correlation function calculations routines.
+It provides some trajectory readers and radial distribution function calculations routines.

 To compile it, run GNU "make" command.